Please ask again Posted on

 Remember the human

-Remember to be kind and courteous.
-Say hello and thank you.
+Be kind and courteous.
+Say hello, please and thank you.
 Don’t just blurt your question like you’re talking to a chatbot.

 After you solved your problem, remember to share your solution.
 Thousands of people might find your question through Google, and they will be happy to find a solution.

-You should also follow up and express your gratitude to those who helped you for free.
+Remember to follow up and express your gratitude to those who helped you for free.
+It sucks to spend a part of your day helping a stranger, and not even get a “thank you” in return.